 Seldom driving more than 25 miles in a day, our spring birdwatching tour to Cape May offers the chance to explore the wonderful and varied habitats of the region, as well as to witness and enjoy the migration of some really special and colourful eastern North American birds.
 And if our spring 2018 tour proves to be anywhere near as good as our last May visit, then you will not be disappointed!

-Guide Brian Small devised and led our spring 2013 and 2016 tours to Cape May.
+Guide Brian Small devised and led our spring 2013 and 2016 tours to Cape May, and this spring 2018 tour will be his eighth visit there.
 Why not join him this year for a week of great birding at one of North America's premier migration hotspots.